 By clicking on the icons on the map, additional information is displayed.

-|2017 year-end results|
+|2020 year-end results|

-|100%||of people of concern were registered and verified on an individual basis in Mbera camp|
+|100%||of refugees in Mbera camp were registered and verified on an individual basis|

-|100%||people of concern in Mbera camp had access to primary health care|
+|100%||of refugees in Mbera camp had access to primary healthcare|

 People of Concern

 Operational contextIn 2020, UNHCR provided protection and assistance to almost 64,000 Malian refugees in Mbera camp, and over 5,700 urban refugees and asylum-seekers in Nouakchott and Nouadhibou (mainly from the Central African Republic, Mali and the Syrian Arab Republic).
 The security situation in Mali remained volatile, limiting the prospect for large-scale returns.
 While continuing to support the most vulnerable refugees, UNHCR reinforced its engagement with development actors, notably the World Bank, International Labour Organization (ILO) and Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), to provide local solutions in line with the Global Compact on Refugees.